-Lookingglass Theatre Company.
+The Wild Project (Off Broadway).
 By Aaron Posner.
-Director Andrew White.
+Directed by Jeff Wise.
 With ensemble cast.
-Running time: 2hrs 15mins; one intermission.
+Running time: 2hrs 20mins.
+One intermission.